Shaan-d21/Brew-Haven-Modern-React-Cafe-Website/README.md

 - **Mock authentication** with localStorage/session.
 - Signup/Login functionality only simulates real backend.
-- Future enhancement: integrate Firebase/Auth0.
+- Future enhancement: Backend for this project.

 ---